 I really don’t know where to start, aside from stating the obvious from the title of this post.
-As of April 26, I’ve been back home in the USA after spending a year living, traveling, working, and eating(!) in Australia.
+As of April 26, I’ve been back home in the USA for 12 months after spending a year living, traveling, working, and eating(!) in Australia.

 One year ago, I was scared of coming home.
 I was afraid to leave friends I had met in Oz.
 I was afraid of returning home and not feeling “at home”.
 I was fearful that I would return to the US and forget everything I had learned and the goals I had for the future.
 I had no clue what I was going to do next.